+- vrf is the name of the chosen VRF

-- tag is the tag for the route map filter - 3.
-Type commit and press Enter to save the changes, or type revert and press Enter to abort.
+- tag is the tag for the route map filter

+- 3. Type commit and press Enter to save the changes, or type revert and press Enter to abort.

-Deleting a Routing Map Filter Entry
+Deleting a Route Map Filter Entry